Sethupathy-Lab/RNAseq_pipeline/README.md

-# RNA_seq_pipeline
+# RNAseq analyses pipelines

-This file contains the scripts necessary to run the current version of the RNA-seq pipeline (based on the TCGA RNA-seq pipeline).
+Two RNAseq analyses pipelines used by the Sethupathy Lab.
+The preferred pipeline to use going forward is the STAR/Salmon pipeline.